VictoriaMetrics/VictoriaMetrics/README.md

 See [how to backfill data with recording rules in vmalert](https://docs.victoriametrics.com/vmalert.html#rules-backfilling).
 Make sure that configured `-retentionPeriod` covers timestamps for the backfilled data.

-It is recommended disabling query cache with `-search.disableCache` command-line flag when writing historical data with timestamps from the past, since the cache assumes that the data is written with the current timestamps.
+It is recommended disabling [query cache](#rollup-result-cache) with `-search.disableCache` command-line flag when writing historical data with timestamps from the past, since the cache assumes that the data is written with the current timestamps.
 Query cache can be enabled after the backfilling is complete.

-An alternative solution is to query [/internal/resetRollupResultCache](https://docs.victoriametrics.com/url-examples.html#internalresetrollupresultcache) handler after the backfilling is complete.
-This will reset the query cache, which could contain incomplete data cached during the backfilling.
+An alternative solution is to query [/internal/resetRollupResultCache](https://docs.victoriametrics.com/url-examples.html#internalresetrollupresultcache) after the backfilling is complete.
+This will reset the [query cache](#rollup-result-cache), which could contain incomplete data cached during the backfilling.

 Yet another solution is to increase `-search.cacheTimestampOffset` flag value in order to disable caching for data with timestamps close to the current time.
 Single-node VictoriaMetrics automatically resets response